KeithBurghardt/LLM_Coordination/README.md

-# LLM_Coordination
+# LLM Coordination

-Applying LLMs to understand coordination
+These are code to analyze coordinated accounts in social media Applying LLMs to understand coordination

+LLM_validation acts as an upper-bounds to the performance of coordination analysis

 GPT-3.5
-# These act as upper bounds, but tweets are realistic
+- There are few ground-truth measurements we can analyze, but one is the target and attacking countries.
-# targeted 0.79 top@1 accuracy
+-  targeted 0.79 top@1 accuracy
-# attacking 0.72 top@1 accuracy
+-  attacking 0.72 top@1 accuracy
-# political goal: 0.87 - free-form text, subjective

-# event description: Tweets are hard to use to find blame; we will ignore this
-## (mostly reasons behind unknown, e.g., no knowledge from tweets these came from Russia)
-## description is approximately right
-## (see if consistent with other pro-Russia propaganda?)
-#

 GPT-4
-# targeted: 0.81 top@1 accuracy
+- targeted: 0.81 top@1 accuracy
-# attacking: 0.71 top@1 accuracy
+-  attacking: 0.71 top@1 accuracy

-# Political goal category:
+-  event description: Tweets are hard to use to find blame; we will ignore this
+   - (mostly reasons behind unknown, e.g., no knowledge from tweets these came from Russia)
+   - description is approximately right

+Data created and analyzed around March 12, 2024